Insider’s Guide To The Challenges Of On-Demand B2B Marketing

+This one of the main B2B marketing challenges.
 Most first-wave digital technologies helped consumers access things they did already such as finding information, banking, and shopping.
 However, in this dawn of on-demand marketing, new interface possibilities, robust programming, and data-access could make digital interactions always an opportunity to deliver something unprecedented.

 Take for instance the new smartphone app of Commonwealth Bank of Australia, which transforms the house-hunting experience for customers.
 A prospective home buyer starts by taking a photo of a house he or she favors.
 Using image-recognition software program as well as location-based technologies, the smartphone app then identifies the house and provides the property price, taxes, along with other pertinent information.
 The app then links the buyer’s personal financial data and (plus additional links to lender databases) evaluates whether the buyer can be preapproved by the bank for a mortgage (and, if yes, in what amount).
 This almost instantaneous series of consumer interactions drastically cuts through the hassle of searching for real-estate agents’ sites for properties and then linking with the mortgate brokers or agents for financing, which could take a week.

 The mortgage app gives us an idea how the digital environment is integrating disparate sources of information for many new domains, at low cost and at scale.
 The challenge for businesses these days is to move further from today’s interfaces and consumer interactions and to realize that in order to survive in the future, today’s marketing require a rethinking of aspects of pricing, delivery, packaging, and products.

 Targeted and personalized needs